All the knowledge in-house for a wide range of eye treatments. Meet the team

 Retinal detachment can occur at any age, but some people are at an increased risk.

 The main causes are of that higher risk are:

 Retinal detachment: treatment

 To check whether symptoms are associated with an actual detachment, an eye fundus examination will be performed.

-Retinal tears must be treated with laser beams (argon laser) when symptoms occur in order to prevent retinal detachment.
-This laser treatment involves securing the retina to the back of the eye all around the tear so that no moisture can get through and push the retina inwards, causing it to come loose.
+Retinal tears that affect patients must be treated with laser beams (argon laser) to prevent retinal detachment later on.
+This laser treatment involves securing the retina to the back of the eye all around the tear so that no fluid can get under the retina via the retinal tear, causing the retina to come away.(FOTO)

 Retinal detachment requires extensive surgical treatment.
 There are different methods to treat a retinal detachment: